Stable Gravastars: Guilfoyle's electrically charged solutions: Spherical equations: general analysis

-For static spherically symmetric configurations, as considered in the present research, the only non--vanishing components of the Einstein equations are \cite{Lemos, Lemos(2009)}: whereas the only non--zero component of Maxwell equations (\ref{fjrelation}) furnishes
+For static spherically symmetric configurations, as considered in the present research, we have written only the components of $tt$ and $rr$ of Einstein equation (\ref{efe}), furnish the following relations \cite{Lemos, Lemos(2009)}: whereas the first integral of the only nonzero component of Maxwell equations (\ref{fjrelation}) furnishes

-where an integration constant was set to zero and a prime denotes derivative with respect to the radial coordinate $r$.
-Therefore, by making use of Eq.(\ref{B}) into Eq. (\ref{nzme}), we obtain a differential form for the electric charge
+where an integration constant is set to zero and a prime denotes a derivative with respect to the radial coordinate $r$.
+Therefore, by making use of Eq. (\ref{B}) in Eq. (\ref{nzme}), we obtain a differential form for the electric charge

-Thus one can easily obtained electric charge inside a spherical surface of radius $r$, if the metric function are known.
-Finally, the conservation law $\nabla_\mu T^{\mu\nu}=0$ together with the Maxwell equations, lead to the {\it Tolman--Oppenheimer--Volkoff} equation \cite{oppenvol,tolman} for the system:
+Therefore, one can easily obtain an electric charge inside a spherical surface of radius $r$, if the metric functions are known.
+Finally, the conservation law $\nabla_\mu T^{\mu\nu}=0$ together with the Maxwell equations, lead to the hydrostatic equilibrium equation that determines the global structure of electrically charged star is obtained by requiring the conservation of mass-energy \cite{oppenvol,tolman} for the system:

+which is the only non-identically zero component of the conservation equations.
+The first two terms on the l.h.s. comes form the gravitational force with an isotropic pressure and density, while the second term due to the Coulomb force that depends on the matter by the metric coefficient.